web-platform-tests/wpt/docs/reftests.md

 A reftest is a test that compares the visual output of one file (the test case) with the output of one or more other files (the references).
-The test and the reference must be carefully written so that when the test passes they have identical rendering, but if test fails they have different rendering.
+The test and the reference must be carefully written so that when the test passes they have identical rendering, but different rendering when the test fails.

 ## How to Run Reftests